|Category||Immunology >> Histocompatibility and Immunogenetics|

 |Transport storage||Samples must be sent via first class post or courier|

 Samples must be sent via first class post or courier

-The laboratory is accredited for this test by the European Federation of Immunogenetics (EFI) however due to a change in platform it is currently awaiting UKAS accreditation under extension to scope.
+The laboratory is accredited for this test by the European Federation of Immunogenetics (EFI) and UKAS for HLA typing using EDTA samples.